notapipeline/tiyo/README.md

 ![editor](docs/images/source-editor.png)

 To support this, Tiyo uses [ACE](https://ace.c9.io/) to provide an inline editor for your code.
 Alongside this.
-Tiyo supports a number of pre-built containers, which when running in Bio-informatics mode, come from [Biocontainers](https://biocontainers.pro/).
+Tiyo supports a number of pre-built containers, which when running as a bio-informatics platform, come from [Biocontainers](https://biocontainers.pro/).

 ## Container languages